 |Gambaretti con Rucola|

-Gambaretti con Rucola is white pizza topped with shrimps, parmesan and arugula and Pizza Carolina is cream pizza with truffle, mozzarella and runny egg in the middle.
-I love the simplicity and freshness of the Gambaretti con Rucola but I will forever be biased with anything with truffle, like the Pizza Carolina.
+Gambaretti con Rucola is a white pizza topped with shrimps, parmesan, and arugula and Pizza Carolina is cream pizza with truffle, mozzarella, and a runny egg in the middle.
+I love the simplicity and freshness of the Gambaretti con Rucola but I will forever be biased with anything with truffle, as the Pizza Carolina.

 The runny egg goes perfectly well with the mozzarella and the truffle.
 The Pizza Carolina is a surefire winner, I can't imagine going back to Parmigiano and not have this pizza.

 For desserts, we had the Tiramisu (Php 280), Pannacotta (Php 280), and Chocolate Cake (Php 250).

 I loved the Chocolate Cake and the Tiramisu but found the Pannacotta a bit off.

 As a bittersweet ending to a lovely meal, we had a toast of Caffe Corretto, a shot of espresso with a shot of Sambuca, an Italian anise-flavored clear liquor.